Public image of Mariah Carey: 1990s

 After the release of Carey's second studio album, Emotions (1991), critics began to doubt Carey's vocals and "questioned her ability to replicate it in the live setting".
 Several critics accused Carey of being a studio artist and not being capable of delivering or replicating the same quality vocals live, particularly that of her whistle register.
 In response, Carey performed a special concert on MTV Unplugged, a show aired by MTV to present artists in an "unplugged" or stripped environment.
-Carey performance received critical acclaim, with BET writer Paul Meara noting that Carey not only "silenced her critics with the performance", but also "had the last laugh" according to Billboard writer Starr Bowenbank, with the live version of the performance released as an EP and selling over 2.7 million copies.
+Carey's performance received critical acclaim, with BET writer Paul Meara noting that Carey not only "silenced her critics with the performance", but also "had the last laugh" according to Billboard writer Starr Bowenbank, with the live version of the performance released as an EP and selling over 2.7 million copies.
 The EP peaked at number three on the US Billboard 200 and garnered the number-one single "I'll Be There".

 At the beginning of her career, Carey adopted a polished image due to the influence her then-husband, Tommy Mottola (Note: Mottola was the Chairman and CEO of Sony Music Entertainment, in which Carey's label (Columbia Records) was a subsidiary of.) had over her career.
 Carey's marriage and later divorce to Mottola received media attention.
 The two married in 1993, with the wedding said to have cost over $500,000.
 In a 2019 interview with Cosmopolitan, Carey noted that during her marriage to Mottola, "there was no freedom for [her] as a human being", feeling like a "prisoner".
 Mottola later called the relationship "wrong and inappropriate".
 Carey and Mottola separated in 1997 and divorced in 1998.
 Carey's subsequent relationship with American baseball player Derek Jeter received media attention, with Carey retrospectively calling him a "catalyst" for her divorce to Mottola.

+An artwork of Carey with a butterfly, which became her signature following the release of the 1997 album Butterfly.